 How do protection plans work?

 Protection plans are available to guests who book trips with peer-to-peer hosts.
-If you choose a protection plan for your trip, it’ll include these three key elements:
+If you choose a protection plan for your trip, it’ll include three key elements.

-- Third-party liability insurance from insurance provider Liberty Mutual.
-This provides secondary coverage for damage to another person or their property.
-(Any personal insurance you have is primary, and Liberty Mutual’s insurance kicks in after).
+- Third-party liability insurance.
+Insurance for guests in Alberta, Nova Scotia, Ontario, and Quebec is provided by Intact.
+Insurance for guests in British Columbia is provided by Insurance Corporation of British Columbia (ICBC).
+This insurance provides secondary coverage for damage to another person or their property.
+(Any personal insurance you have is primary, and Intact’s or ICBC’s insurance kicks in after).

-- A physical damage contract between you and Turo.
-The contract limits your out-of-pocket costs for physical damage to the host’s vehicle during the trip.
+- Physical damage coverage.
+This coverage limits your out-of-pocket costs for damage caused to the host’s vehicle during the trip.
 It does not remove your responsibility for interior or mechanical damage you may cause.
-This contractual limitation is not insurance.
-It’s between you and Turo and varies depending on the plan you select.
+Physical damage coverage and your out-of-pocket costs vary depending on the plan you select.
 While your own out-of-pocket costs are capped, any available personal insurance you may have that would cover damage to the host’s vehicle would still apply.

 - Eligibility for roadside assistance through Turo, although additional costs may apply.